 Every four years, the Canada Winter Games (CWG) is hosted by a different city within Canada usually in February.
 The CWG represents the pinnacle of sporting competition for many athletes in Canada and has been used numerous times as a springboard to International and Olympic level competition.
 For more information on the Canada Games, please visit their website at http://www.canadagames.ca/ .
 Squash has been involved in the CWG since 1991 and BC has a history of producing successful teams.

 Team BC is the Provincial Governments sporting body responsible for all sports from BC participating in the Canada Games, (both Winter and Summer Games.)
 Team BC has in the past funded the last two years of training for Squash BC athletes.
 As funding levels change annually we will not know the exact amount until we get closer to the funding time frame.
 For more information on Team BC, please visit their website at www.teambc.org.

 The Canada Winter Games and Team BC place certain stipulations and requirements for inclusion and playing in the games.
 Squash BC will adhere to those stipulations and requirements.
-Please go to Squash BC Policies for full information on the Canada Winter Games program.
+Please click here for policies and information on the Canada Winter Games program.

 The following are the Committee, Coaches and Athletes of the CWG Program.

 - Canada Winter Games Committee: Rahim Jessa (Chair), Mark Robinson, Lee Clackson, Mike Tooley and Rebecca Vasilikakas

 - Canada Winter Games Coach and Manager: Kevin Inouye (Coach) and Emma Parke (Manager)